Space Funeral: Development

 Space Funeral was developed by indie developer thecatamites (real name Stephen Gillmurphy) and took around a month to make.
-During an interview with tumblr blog fuckyeahspacefuneral, Stephen stated that the game's art style was "based on the weird chunky pixel gore from Monster Party especially the way it could be hard to figure out what a wall of tiled bloody heads was meant to represent in game space."
+Stephen stated that the game's art style was "based on the weird chunky pixel gore from Monster Party especially the way it could be hard to figure out what a wall of tiled bloody heads was meant to represent in game space."
 The music selection was stated to have been selected by "pulling together things based on kind of superficially similar tendencies and almost creating a fake tradition in that way which could change how you progress from there."
-Much of the game was made up on the spot as an excuse to use a specific music track.
+Much of the game was made up on the spot as an excuse for him to use a specific music track.

 Space Funeral was inspired by the video games Bat Castle and Monster Party.
 In a different interview, Murphy claimed to have played Earthbound in his teens but added it was "kinda too late for it to have an impact" at the time of development.
-Several websites have listed Space Funeral among games very reminiscent of Earthbound, including that interviewer's own site, Paste.

 The game's focus on "corruption" versus the "perfect" graphics of the default RPG Maker was used by the developer to decry what he believed was a modern form of classicism for the RPGs of the 1990s, where people believed they were the "peak" of video games and wanted to copy them as much as possible, instead of experimenting and trying new things.
-He believed that when RPG Maker games break from tradition, they are more interesting.
+He believes that when RPG Maker games break from tradition, they are more interesting.

 Reception

 Space Funeral received positive critical reviews, citing the game's unusual art style, music, and setting.

-Filipe Salgado of Kill Screen rated the game 75/100, saying that its "messiness" went in contrast to the tendency of most games to tie up loose ends, despite the fact that its underlying systems are the same as any Japanese role-playing game.
+Filipe Salgado of Kill Screen rated the game 75/100, saying that its "messiness" went in contrast to the tendency of most games to tie up loose ends.
 Quintin Smith of Rock, Paper, Shotgun described the game as "Final Fantasy directed by Alejandro Jodorowsky", calling the art "disturbed" and the music "awesome".
+PC Gamer included it in the list, "The top 50 best free PC games".

 Space Funeral gained a cult following over time, partially as a result of attention from YouTubers and streamers.
 Following the release of Space Funeral, several fan made works were made, two of which, Space Funeral 2 and Space Funeral: The Legend of Earth Birth, impressed developer thecatamites so much he claimed them to be canonical.